vsariola/dipping-deep-dub-drop/README.md

 fast & fit it all in 4k.
 Rather, we cheat.

 In 2D, we calculate the "ring" a point is on by computing floor(log(length(p))).
 Each ring is then actually the exact same julia or some other fractal, but just slightly rotated.
-In this log space, it is easy to zoom with addition with something like floor(log(length(p))+zoom).
+In this log space, it is easy to use addition to zoom, with something like floor(log(length(p))+zoom).
 Now, to hide that it's just actually repeating rings of the same fractal, we linearly blend from current ring to the next.

+To hide the ring trick a bit more, we *clamp* the ring to a range: in our, between 0 and 107.
+The clamping does so that after ring 107, it is just an ordinary julia, and also before ring 0 it looks mostly like a normal julia.
+The camera also starts zooming around ring 0 and ends around ring 107.
+So, if you study the fractal when the camera is not moving, it looks mostly like a normal julia.

-In the very beginning of the intro, you see that there is something wrong with the julia fractal: julia fractal is supposed to be point symmetric but the fractal is not.
+But in the beginning of the intro, if you look more closely, you will start noticing that there is something wrong with the fractal: julia is supposed to be perfectly point symmetric but our fractal is not.

 ## What was learned this time